CopernicaMarketingSoftware/Documentation/Publisher/en/personalization.md

 Such personalization variables are of course only meaningful if the database also contains fields with these names, and if these fields have non-empty values for the profile for which the message is personalized.
-But if this is indeed true, you can create a personalized message in your mail:
+But if this is indeed true, you can create a personalized message:

     Dear {$salutation} {$name},